perrornet/SpiderMan/EN_README.md

 <a name="Background introduction"></a>
 ## BackgroundIntroduction
 *SpiderMan* Based on Scrapy, scrapyd, scrapy-API, tornado spider distributed management framework.<br/>
-*SpiderMan* Features include spider scheduling, Web side SSH, Web end code editor and Scrapy project construction and so on.
+*SpiderMan* Features include spider scheduling, Web end code editor and Scrapy project construction and so on.

 <a name="Project Introduction"></a>
 ## ProjectIntroduction